OutsideIT/FireMotD/readme.md

  FireMotD --theme Modern
  FireMotD --colortest
  FireMotD -M
- sudo /usr/local/bin/FireMotD --saveupdates
+ sudo /usr/local/bin/FireMotD -S

 Note:
- Some functionalities may require superuser privileges.
-Eg. check for updates.
- If you have problems, try something like: sudo /home/tavinus/FireMotD/FireMotD -S
+ The first time you use FireMotD, you will need to generate the FireMotD.json file. sudo ./FireMotD -S
 ```

 ### System Install